The Game Boy Interface (GBI) is homebrew software that's a replacement for the GameCube / Game Boy Player boot

 showing how it works:

 Playing from a bootable DVDr: If your GameCube is already modded to play burned DVDr's, then you can simply download or create a bootable ISO.
-The easiest (but not the
+The best way to do it, would

-the archive linked above for the bootable disc.
-Then, just burn a basic (non-bootable) disc for the
+disc.
+Then, just burn a basic (non-bootable) disc for the GBI software.
+This

 - Run the Disc maker and carefully perform the following steps: